Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/c/CP2K/README.md

 -   `CP2K-2024.1-cpeGNU-23.09-GPU.eb`: CP2K 2024.1 release compiled with AMD GPU support enabled for CP2K
     itself and several of the libraries (SpFFT, SpLA).
 Cray Programming Environment 23.09 used together with the unsupported `rocm/5.6.1` module installed by the LUMI Support Team.

+### Version 2024.2 with libcp2k

+-   Build instructions in the CP2K manual

+    It turns out that one needs to build this option after doing the regular build, and `make all libcp2k` to do it in a single step, cannot be done.
+Since a two-phase build is no option either as the second build starts clean, the solution is to play with buildopts and add the second make command as `&& make ARCH=LUMIC-20242 VERSION={local_buildtype} libcp2k`.

+-   The `libcp2k.pc` file is completely broken.
+CP2K does not have a proper `make install` script but really assumes an in-place build.
+Hence all directories set in the .pc file are wrong and refer to the EasyBuild build directory.
+The `Libs:` field is completely off and contains even compiler options and not just options for the linker.

+    We've tried to fix this through edits of the `libcp2k.pc` file.
+However, if the list of dependencies changes, this bit of code in `postinstallcmds` will have to be checked again.

+**TODO**: It likely does no harm to simply always include the `libcp2k` library rather than having two EasyConfigs, one with and one without, so we may simply integrate the support for future toolchains.